cirgl/lthr.github.io/_posts/2016-05-22-setup-github-gallery.md

 - gallery
 ---

-GitHub Gallery is a simple photo gallery, which simply displays all the images it finds in the `/images/` folder.
+GitHub Gallery is a simple photo gallery, which displays all the images it finds in the `/images/` folder.
 It's powered by the Jekyll blog engine, and will work on any such powered pages, for example [GitHub Pages](https://pages.github.com/).

 Images will display up to a max width of 900 pixels.
 Images larger than 900 pixels will show their full size if you click it.